killian-mannarelli/killian-mannarelli/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on PoulpyPoule a project for my engineering school.
+And Dropy an app with some friends.

+- 🌱 I’m currently learning Typescript with Prisma and ASP.Net.

 <!--START_SECTION:waka-->